oreoyona/smart-todo/README.md

-This is a simple Todo App I built to learn FLASK.
+This is a simple Todo App that I built to learn FLASK.